kevingarciamartin/restaurant-page/README.md

 # Restaurant page
-A singel page restaurant website, created with JavaScript and Webpack.
+A single page restaurant website, created with JavaScript and Webpack.

 Live preview of the project is [here](https://kevingarciamartin.github.io/restaurant-page/).